polakowo/vectorbt/README.md

 ```

 - Interactive Plotly-based widgets to visualize backtest results
-    - Bar, Scatter, Histogram, Box and Heatmap
-    - Each provides a method for efficiently updating data
     - Full integration with ipywidgets for displaying interactive dashboards in Jupyter

 ```python-repl